50+ fun arts and crafts to do at home

 15. Marble mazes

 Marbles are as popular now as they ever were!
-Why not upcycle some of your old cardboard and create a fun marble puzzle for the little ones.
-We found these fab tutorials on How to Make a Cardboard Labyrinth Game by Just5mins, which is great fun for slightly older kids.
+Why not upcycle old cardboard and create a fun marble puzzle?
+This tutorial from Just5mins shows you how to make a cardboard labyrinth game and is great fun for slightly older kids.

 You can adjust your maze to suit the age of the child too.
 Small children might want to roll the marbles around using loo rolls.
-Remember always to supervise when playing with marbles.
+Always remember to supervise when playing with marbles.

 16. Salt dough ornaments